Klamath County Court Records

 Birth and Death Records

 Klamath County Public Health issues certified copies of birth and death certificates only within six months of the event.
-After that period, records must be obtained from the Oregon Vital Records Office.
-A certified copy of a birth or death certificate costs $25 from either the local or state office.
-Oregon restricts access to death records for 50 years and birth records for 100 years from the event date.
+After that window closes, you'll need to contact the Oregon Vital Records Office.
+A certified copy of a birth or death certificate costs $25 from either office.
+Oregon restricts access to death records for 50 years and birth records for 100 years from the date of the event.
 Eligible requesters include parents, legal guardians, spouses, domestic partners, siblings, children, and legal representatives.
-Order forms are available in both English and Spanish for birth certificates and in English and Spanish for death certificates.
+Order forms are available in English and Spanish for birth certificates and in English and Spanish for death certificates.
 A valid photo ID is required.

 Klamath County Probate Court Records

 Probate cases in Klamath County are heard by the Circuit Court, which has jurisdiction over estate administration, wills, trusts, guardianships, conservatorships, and related proceedings.
-Oregon does not operate a separate probate court; all probate matters proceed through the circuit court system.
+Oregon does not have a separate probate court — all probate matters move through the circuit court system.

 Searching Probate Records

-Probate case records that are not sealed or confidential are publicly accessible.
-They can be searched for free on the Online Records Search portal by using the advanced filtering options to select Klamath County and the probate case type.
-Basic information such as party names, filing dates, and docket entries will appear in search results.
+Probate case records that are not sealed or confidential are generally open to the public.
+You can search them for free on the Online Records Search portal — use the advanced filtering options to select Klamath County and the probate case type.
+Basic information such as party names, filing dates, and docket entries will appear in the results.

 Requesting Copies

-To obtain copies of probate documents—including wills admitted to probate, letters testamentary, inventories, accountings, and distribution orders—individuals can:
+To get copies of probate documents — including wills admitted to probate, letters testamentary, inventories, accountings, and distribution orders — you can:

-- Submit the online Court Records Request Form with the case number and specific documents needed.
+- Submit the online Court Records Request Form with the case number and the specific documents you need.

-- Visit the Klamath County Courthouse at 316 Main Street, Klamath Falls, and use the kiosk computers to locate newer digitized records, or ask staff to retrieve older files.
+- Visit the Klamath County Courthouse at 316 Main Street, Klamath Falls, and use the lobby kiosk computers for newer digitized records, or ask staff to retrieve older files.

 Regular copies cost $0.25 per page.
-Certified copies, which are often required for estate administration purposes such as presenting fiduciary letters to financial institutions, cost $5.00 plus the per-page charge.
-The Oregon Judicial Department notes that paper-certified copies (rather than electronic) may be needed for probate documents used to administer estates, such as fiduciary letters and small estate affidavits.
+Certified copies — often required for estate administration purposes like presenting fiduciary letters to financial institutions — cost $5.00 plus the per-page charge.
+Note that paper-certified copies (rather than electronic) may be necessary for probate documents used in estate administration, such as fiduciary letters and small estate affidavits.

 Guardianships and Conservatorships

 Guardianship and conservatorship petitions for incapacitated adults and minors are filed with the Circuit Court.
-Court records in these proceedings are generally public, though certain personal information within the filings may be restricted.
-Statewide forms for guardianship and conservatorship matters are available through the Oregon Judicial Department’s Forms Center.
+Records in these proceedings are generally public, though certain personal information within the filings may be restricted.
+Statewide forms for guardianship and conservatorship matters are available through the Oregon Judicial Department's Forms Center.

 For questions about accessing any probate, guardianship, or conservatorship case records, contact the Klamath County Circuit Court at (541) 883-5503.